Lead poisoning: Water

 Lead from the atmosphere or soil can end up in groundwater and surface water.
-It is also potentially in drinking water, e.g. from plumbing and fixtures that are either made of lead or have lead solder.
-Since acidic water breaks down lead in plumbing more readily, chemicals can be added to municipal water to increase the pH and thus reduce the corrosivity of the public water supply.
-Chloramines, which were adopted as a substitute for chlorine disinfectants due to fewer health concerns, increase corrosivity.
+It is also potentially found in drinking water carried by pipes that are either made with lead or have lead solder.
+Chloramines, which were adopted as a substitute for chlorine disinfectants due to fewer health concerns, increase corrosivity which may leach lead from pipes into drinking water.
 In the US, 14–20% of total lead exposure is attributed to drinking water.
-In 2004, a team of seven reporters from The Washington Post discovered high levels of lead in the drinking water in Washington, DC, and won an award for investigative reporting for a series of articles about this contamination.
-In the water crisis in Flint, Michigan, a switch to a more corrosive municipal water source caused elevated lead levels in domestic tap water.